8gears/n8n-helm-chart/README.md

   #      readOnly: true

   # Number of desired pods.
+More than one pod is supported in n8n enterprise.
   replicaCount: 1

   # here you can specify the deployment strategy as Recreate or RollingUpdate with optional maxSurge and maxUnavailable